 As a child growing up with a disability I didn’t know I had, I wasn’t self-sufficient.
 Self-sufficiency wasn’t on my radar, let alone part of me, or my life.

-Being self-sufficient also means we will deal with stress better, pressures better and any irritations better.
+Being self-sufficient means we will deal with stress better, pressures better and any irritations better.
 Self-sufficiency is based on a positive attitude, which means we will make better choices, for example, like who we choose to have in our lives.